CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 TODO: Performance analysis

 I also implemented a *very* simple procedural texture for use on my cube primitives (though, in theory, it could be applied to the triangle meshes as well without too much issue).

+However, all it did was fill in texture memory in the same way that the loaded textures did; given that the GPU accesses both in the same way, there was no noticeable performance difference.

 ### Specular Sampling with Exponent